ProductionEXP/Unfair-Trivia/README.md

 This repo IS maintaianed, please submit an issue if you have a request or a bug.

 ---
-## Repository Info

-This repo IS maintaianed, please submit an issue if you have a request or a bug.

----
 ## Rules

 - Each team can either chose to keep or give points to another team, this will only happen if they get the question correct